giacomocavalieri/glam/tutorials/01_gleam_lists.md

 type is `Document`.
 But wait, weren't we supposed to pretty print the list?
 Why isn't the function returning a `String`?

-Here is a crucial point of how the glam package handles pretty printing: you can _describe_ the structure of the text to pretty print with some basic building blocks, and glam will do the heavy lifting of trying to find the best layout for you.
+Here is a crucial point of how the Glam package handles pretty printing: you can _describe_ the structure of the text to pretty print with some basic building blocks, and Glam will do the heavy lifting of trying to find the best layout for you.
 As you may have guessed those building blocks are `Document`s.

-As long as you can turn something into a `Document`, glam will pretty print it for you.
+As long as you can turn something into a `Document`, Glam will pretty print it for you.
 Quite neat, isn't it?

 ### A naive approach

-First of all, we need a way to create a `Document` from a `String`, luckily glam has got us covered with the `doc.from_string` function which does exactly that:
+First of all, we need a way to create a `Document` from a `String`, luckily Glam has got us covered with the `doc.from_string` function which does exactly that:

 ```gleam